kuzzleio/documentation-old/src/sdk-reference/memory-storage/pfcount.md

 ---

-## Callback response
+## Callback Response

-Resolves to an integer containing the aggregated probabilistic cardinality of HyperLogLog structures.
+Returns an integer containing the aggregated probabilistic cardinality of HyperLogLog structures.